 - Yes.
 Scholarships are available through the Warrington College of Business, the University of Florida International Center, and the Federal Government.
 Please visit our Scholarships and Financial Aid page for a listing of available funding.
 Scholarship application deadlines are due well in advance of the program dates.
 Warrington scholarship applications, for instance, are typically due March 1st (Fall/Summer) and October 1st (Spring), but scholarship deadlines vary.

 - Can students take out loans to assist with study abroad financing?

 - Yes.
 There are several financial providers that offer low interest loans specifically for study abroad.
 If interested in one of these loans, it is suggested that the student print the budget sheet, available on the University of Florida International Center website, and visit The Office for Student Financial Affairs in Criser Hall for consultation.

 - For the Warrington programs, students become financially obligated 60 days before the program commences.
 This is done in order to reserve accommodations and personnel for the semester.
 There are exceptions only in extreme situations.
 Other programs have their own policies on financial obligation.

 - When is payment due?

-- To reserve a placement in a Warrington program, a small, non-refundable program fee of $250 is paid to the University of Florida International Center.
+- To reserve a placement in a study abroad program, non-refundable program fees of $250 (exchange programs) or $350 (international programs) are paid to the University of Florida International Center.
 Full payment for our programs is due 30 days before the program commences.
 Other programs have different payment schedules, but all programs will require a non-refundable program fee to apply.